Boring-Man-Tools/bmap-to-json/docs/content/bmap-txt/glossary.md

 {{< toc >}}

+## Decals

+**Decals** refer to graphical elements or textures that are applied to surfaces within the game environment.

+Decals are used to add detail, realism, and variety to surfaces such as walls, floors, or objects.
+They are typically flat and can represent a wide range of visual elements, including stains, markings, bullet holes, blood splatters, graffiti, and more.

+## GML Colors

+**GML Colors**, or GameMaker Language colors, are colors that are represented by a single number, as opposed to 3 numbers for RGB colors.

+A GML color is computed from a RGB color thanks to this formula:

+`gml = rgb.r + (rgb.g * 256) + (rgb.b * 65536)`

 ## MD5 Checksum

 **MD5**, or Message Digest Algorithm 5, is a cryptographic hash function designed to produce a fixed-size, 128-bit hash value from any input data.
 MD5 is commonly used for checksums and data integrity verification.